“Remember how it felt

 May Queen.
 My Garmin has died.
 My quads hurt.
 I have no idea what time it is, and I don’t care.
 It’s dark.
 It’s cold.
 I have 12.5 miles to go.
 The hard climbs are over.
 The rain has stopped.
 This is the last time I see Tammy and David before the finish line.
 One last group hug.
 One last change of batteries.
 One last cup of Ramen noodles, one last handful of potato chips.
 I’m scraping up my last reserves of energy, determined to finish.

 The single track around the lake has become longer since yesterday morning, I swear it.
 The last steep, short downhill, the railroad tracks, then finally the Boulevard, which seems to go on forever.
 I keep moving at a powerhike, try to break into a shuffle here and there, but can’t keep it up for long.
 The sky lightens to grey, then pink.
-I feel pain all over – in my hamstrings, my quads, my calves.
+I feel pain all over – in my hamstrings, my quads, my calf muscles, my feet.
 Even my arms and shoulders hurt from wearing my pack for so long.
 Even my throat hurts, from breathing so hard in thin, cold air for so long.
 I know I have chafe marks in unmentionable places, plus blisters between a few toes.
 But underneath all the agony, joy has settled even deeper into my bones.
 I will get there.
 I will finish Leadville for the 6th time.
 I am alive.
 I am upright.
 I am still moving.
 I have made it through the rainy, chilly night.
 I have made it across the mountain and back.
 The promise of a sunrise peeks over the horizon.
 I know, in my heart and every cell of my depleted body, that all will be well with life, with the future, with the world.
 In a nutshell, this feeling is why I love running 100s.